6 Economic sectors of relevance to Belgium

 - Which human rights issues are most salient to your business?
 (Question 23 of the Interpretive Guide of the UNGP)

-GOOD TO KNOW: The methodological reasoning behind tool 6 can be consulted at the bottom of the page.
-Here we explain the importance of Tool 6, why the sectorial approach was chosen, how the sectors were selected and how Tool 6 fits in to the greater scheme of the toolbox Business and Human Rights.
+GOOD TO KNOW: The page "Why" of tool 6 presents the relevance of tool 6, how the sectors were selected and how Tool 6 fits into the greater scheme of the toolbox Business and Human Rights.

 - Regulatory framework governing the construction sector